Harry Potter and the Philosopher's Stone: Publication and reception in the United Kingdom

 Bloomsbury accepted the book, paying Rowling a £2,500 advance and Cunningham sent proof copies to carefully chosen authors, critics and booksellers in order to obtain comments that could be quoted when the book was launched.
 He was less concerned about the book's length than about its author's name, since the title sounded like a boys' book to him and he believed boys preferred books by male authors.
 Rowling therefore adopted the pen name J. K. Rowling just before publication.

 In June 1997, Bloomsbury published Philosopher's Stone with an initial print run of 500 copies in hardback, three hundred of which were distributed to libraries.
 Her original name, "Joanne Rowling", can be found on the copyright page of all British editions until September 1999.
 (The 1998 first American edition would remove reference to "Joanne" completely.)
 The short initial print run was standard for first novels and Cunningham hoped booksellers would read the book and recommend it to customers.
 Examples from this initial print run have sold for as much as US$471,000 in a 2021 Heritage auction.
 Thomas Taylor created the cover for the first edition.

 Lindsey Fraser, who had previously supplied one of the blurb comments, wrote what is thought to be the first published review, in The Scotsman on 28 June 1997.
 She described Harry Potter and the Philosopher's Stone as "a hugely entertaining thriller" and Rowling as "a first-rate writer for children".
 Another early review, in The Herald, said: "I have yet to find a child who can put it down."
 Newspapers outside Scotland started to notice the book, with glowing reviews in The Guardian and The Sunday Times and in September 1997 Books for Keeps, a magazine that specialised in children's books, gave the novel four stars out of five.
-Sunday Times said: "comparisons to Dahl are, this time, justified", while The Guardian called it "a richly textured novel given lift-off by an inventive wit" and The Scotsman said it had "all the makings of a classic".
+The Sunday Times said: "comparisons to Dahl are, this time, justified", while The Guardian called it "a richly textured novel given lift-off by an inventive wit" and The Scotsman said it had "all the makings of a classic".